genneko/website-source/content/playing-with-bsd/application/running-xapps-on-a-jail.md

 Although it's a perfectly valid point of view, jails can also be used for other purposes.

 In fact, just recently I benefited from a jail in such a situation.
-It once again convinced me that jails were really awesome and I'd like to write up this short article.
+It once again convinced me that jails were really awesome and made me write up this short article.

 ## Assumptions
 * The host is a [graphical desktop workstation](/playing-with-bsd/hardware/freebsd-on-thinkpad-t480/) running FreeBSD 12.1/amd64 on ZFS.